thanm/winimpsym/README.md

 This tool helps debug problems in the Go linker relating to handling of import ("__imp_XXX"), which require some tricky handling in the linker's host object loader.

-Run the tool on a collection of objects:
+The tool will scan the specified list of objects, looking for import symbols, then for each import symbol __imp_X and its target symbol X, it will report information on definitions (if we have a definition) and on references.

+Example:

 ```
 $ go build .